roseswe/tainted/README.txt

 -----------------------------------------------------------------------------

-$ ./tainted -h
+$ ./tainted -?
-./tainted [-hix value] Version 2.0 (Feb 16 2022)
+./tainted [-?hix value] Version 2.0.0 (Feb 17 2022)
 Without command-line options this tool will print the current taint value (from proc FS) with information about each set bit.
--h - this help
+-h -?    - this help
 -i       - print information about the different taint bits -x value - print taint information using value instead

 $ ./tainted -x 2147488256
 Taint value: 4608 0x1200 (0000000001001000000000)